TheGeneticsGuy/Mass_Salvage_Assist/README.md

 * Feature can be enabled and disabled.
 * Bell sound when player goes AFK (but only when mass salvaging)
 * Raid Alert sound when the 20 second countdown to being kicked offline appears (but only if crafting)
+* Option to play the alert in the background, even bypassing disabled audio settings.

 **LIMITATIONS**